moov-io/metro2/README.md

 Metro2 is an open-source consumer credit history report for credit report file creation and validation.

-## Project Status

-This project is currently under development and could introduce breaking changes to reach a stable status.
-We are looking for community feedback so please try out our code or give us feedback!

 ## Getting Started

 Metro2 is primarily a Go library which can read and write credit reporting specifications.
 We write unit tests and fuzz the code to help ensure our code is production ready for everyone.
 Metro2 uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies and suggests Go 1.14 or greater.